FRBNY-DSGE/DSGE.jl/doc/TechnicalAppendix.md

 computed, yielding the decompositions `A=QSZ'` and `B=QTZ'`.
 In MATLAB, upper triangular matrices `S` and `T` are returned.
 In Julia, meanwhile, the default behavior is to return a real decomposition with upper Hessenberg (blocked diagonal) matrices `S` and `T`.
-We then reorder the explosive generalized eigenvalues using Chris Sims' `qzdiv` in MATLAB and `ordschur` in Julia.
-The default behavior in the two languages is to order these values in opposite directions, exposing a user without deep knowledge of the procedure to errors.
+Differing behaviors like this in the two languages might expose a user without deep knowledge of the procedure to errors.

 Finally, dealing with a recently introduced language can make it more difficult for new users to produce performant code.
 A typical economist,